DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/intro/offline-install.md

 ## Load Images from Installation Package

 You can load the images using one of the following two methods.
-When an image repository exists in the environment, it is recommended to choose chart-syncer for synchronizing images to the image repository as it is more efficient and convenient.
+When an container registry exists in the environment, it is recommended to choose chart-syncer for synchronizing images to the container registry as it is more efficient and convenient.

-### Synchronize Images to Image Repository using chart-syncer
+### Synchronize Images to Container Registry using chart-syncer

 1. Create __load-image.yaml__ .

     !!! note

         All parameters in this YAML file are required.
-You need a private image repository and modify the relevant configurations.
+You need a private container registry and modify the relevant configurations.

     === "Chart Repo Installed"